MithrilJS/mithril.js/docs/jsx.md

 Unlike HTML, JSX is case-sensitive.
 This means `<div className="test"></div>` is different from `<div classname="test"></div>` (all lower case).
 The former compiles to `m("div", {className: "test"})` and the latter compiles to `m("div", {classname: "test"})`, which is not a valid way of creating a class attribute.
 Fortunately, Mithril supports standard HTML attribute names, and thus, this example can be written like regular HTML: `<div class="test"></div>`.

-JSX is useful for teams where HTML is primarily written by someone without Javascript experience, but it requires a significant amount of tooling to maintain (whereas plain HTML can, for the most part, simply be opened in a browser)
+JSX is useful for teams where HTML is primarily written by someone without JavaScript experience, but it requires a significant amount of tooling to maintain (whereas plain HTML can, for the most part, simply be opened in a browser)

 Hyperscript is the compiled representation of JSX.
 It's designed to be readable and can also be used as-is, instead of JSX (as is done in most of the documentation).
 Hyperscript tends to be terser than JSX for a couple of reasons:

 - it does not require repeating the tag name in closing tags (e.g. `m("div")` vs `<div></div>`)
 - static attributes can be written using CSS selector syntax (i.e. `m("a.button")` vs `<a class="button"></a>`)

-In addition, since hyperscript is plain Javascript, it's often more natural to indent than JSX:
+In addition, since hyperscript is plain JavaScript, it's often more natural to indent than JSX:

 ```jsx
 //JSX